olli-suoniemi/FlashCardApp/README.md

 <h1> App for studying words / FlashCardApp </h1>

 This app can be used for creating quizzes from your own created words.
 This tool is handy for teachers and students who are looking for a easy way to create flashcards out of your own words.
-On the first version of the app only the admin has the control of creating new words and deleting them.
-Later that ability may be allowed for all.
+On the current version of the app only the admin has the control of creating new words and deleting them.
+Later though the ability may be allowed for all.

 The main reason this app was built was the need for a tool to learn new languages.
 My aim is to use this in my Russian studies to help me learn new words and phrases.
 This is a traditional stylish "flashcard" app which can be used for basic word quizzing.